Delicious, succulent Avocado Shami Kababs are an unusual way to eat this healthful veggie. A gluten-free, soy-free and nut-free recipe.

 When life gives you avocados and you just don't want more guacamole, try my Avocado Kababs.

 Avocados are among my most favorite veggies.
-After all, what’s not to love?
+After all, what's not to love?
 They are creamily delicious, packed with healthy goodness, and who can hold a candle to that pretty pale-greenness?
-But avocados do present a challenge– other than knowing exactly when to open one, that is.
+But avocados do present a challenge-- other than knowing exactly when to open one, that is.
 They do not lend themselves to cooking because heat destroys their flavor.
-And that means you have to find ways to use it up raw: I mostly use mine in salads, soups, pastas, as a garnish, and even in raitas and chutneys.
+And that means you have to find ways to use it up raw: I mostly use mine in salads, soups, pastas, Butternut Squash Soup, and even in raitas and chutneys.

 I do have one exception that I've shared with you before on this blog: my Butterless Avocado Brioche, where the avocados replace the butter and get baked into a perfectly flaky, light bread.